 Glacier National Park has been named as the best place to backpack in the U.S. Beautiful trails, jaw-dropping views around every corner, glaciers that twinkle on distant peaks, dramatic waterfalls and rare wildlife all await.
 Our top five hikes include the wheelchair accessible Trail of the Cedars, Avalanche Lake, Hidden Lake, the Highline Trail and the dramatic Dawson-Pitamakan Loop.

 Let Glacier Guides Montana Raft guide you through Glacier National Park!
-If you care to go on your own here are their top suggestions for easy and moderate hikes.
+If you choose to go on your own here are a few suggestions for easy and moderate hikes.

 Iven Herron Memorial Park’s single track mountain bike and hiking paths break away into the Foy’s to Blacktail Trails Project, an ambitious and extensive trail system linking to the Forest Service lands surrounding Blacktail Mountain.